Table of Contents

 - It induces ductal growth and lobular alveolar system in the breast.

-- It is also involved in the synthesis of milk protein like casein and lactalbumin.
+- It is also involved in the synthesis of milk proteins like casein and lactalbumin.

 - It helps in the metabolism of subcutaneous fat, carbohydrate, calcium and Vitamin D.